Logo Voyage

 Understand

-Aurora Borealis activity on top of the Kirkjufell mountain
+Aurora Borealis above the Kirkjufell mountain

 The national park encompasses the tip of the peninsula, including the Snæfellsjökull volcano.
 It is perhaps the most easily accessible park from Reykjavík, only 3 hours away by car.